Where to go in Thailand and what to visit?

 Ko Samui Island

-Second largest island of the country and located in the Gulf of Thailand (east coast), Koh Samui remains quieter and wilder (so to speak) than Phuket.
-The island is still a very privileged destination for many tourists, as it’s particularly known for its beautiful beaches, waterfalls and hiking trails.
-The island is very often recommended for a first trip to have an insight of the country.
+The second largest island in the country and located in the Gulf of Thailand, on the east coast, Koh Samui remains quieter and wilder, so to speak, than Phuket.
+The island is still a very popular destination for many tourists, as it is particularly known for its beautiful beaches, waterfalls and hiking trails.
+It is very often recommended for a first trip to get a first taste of the country.

 For activities on the island of Ko Samui, it is right here.